-Do you use Twitter?
-Ofcourse.
-Do you access twitter through web browser to get notifications?
+Do you follow people on Twitter?
+Without a doubt.
+Do you use a web browser to access Twitter in order to receive notifications?
 Yes.
-Then you are missing out some great apps that can provide you the same features as web twitter client.
-There are numerous of twitter clients for Linux that notify on the desktop whenever something happens on twitter.
-I’m compiling a list of 3 twitter clients for Linux that you will find very useful.
-So let's get started!
+Then you’re missing out on some great apps that offer the same features as the web Twitter client.
+There are numerous Twitter clients for Linux that send desktop notifications whenever something happens on Twitter.
+I’m putting together a list of three Twitter clients for Linux that you’ll find very useful.

 3. Turpial Twitter Client For Linux

 Turpial is a simple and user-friendly Twitter client for Linux.
 Turpial is written in Python and distributed under the GNU General Public License version 3.
 It is simple to install and configure in a variety of distributions, including Ubuntu, Fedora, and Debian.
 You can skip ahead to the installation section.
 Turpial 3.0 has been updated with fixes, and new features.
 So 3.0 is even better, more stable, and has more features.